Introduction to Azure App Service on Linux

 App Service on Linux is only supported with Basic, Standard, and Premium app service plans and does not have a Free or Shared tier.
 You cannot create Web App for Containers in an App Service plan already hosting non-Linux Web Apps.

-Also, based on a current limitation, don't mix Windows and Linux apps in the same resource group.
+Based on a current limitation, you cannot mix Windows and Linux apps in the same resource group.

 When your application fails to start or you want to check the logging from your app, check the Docker logs in the LogFiles directory.
 You can access this directory either through your SCM site or via FTP.